 Easy Pasta Dough

-I mix my pasta dough by hand in a shallow bowl with a wide flat base (I cart this bowl everywhere with me when I am teaching people to make pasta).
+I mix my pasta dough by hand in a shallow bowl with a wide flat base.

 Or you can make your dough on your counter.

 Break your eggs into a well in the flour.
-The freshness and quality of your eggs will make a huge difference to your pasta.
-I am lucky enough to have eggs from my own free range chickens so try to find the freshest eggs you can.
-This is where knowing your farmer makes such a big difference - and you know us so you are half way there!
+The freshness and quality of your eggs will make a huge difference to your pasta, so find the freshest eggs you can.
+This is where knowing your farmer makes such a big difference!
 Room temperature eggs are best.

 No salt.
 The salted water when you cook your pasta is enough.

 Mix thoroughly, being careful not to over mix.
 Then knead the dough a little with wet or oily hands until you have a round silky ball of dough.
 (Over-kneading will make your end product tough, so err on the side of less kneading.)

 Then wrap and rest in the refrigerator.
 Pausing the dough will do the rest of the work for you.
 You can pause your dough for up to 24 hours.
 Bring it out of the refrigerator about 20 minutes before you begin to roll it.

 Feel free to experiment with all of Janie's Mill Durum flours in varying proportions, or use our Italian Style Pizza Flour, which is also an excellent pasta flour.
 I have also blended in Red Fife and Black Emmer for a more rustic and very tasty pasta!